xeleh/enhancer/README.md

 ## Roadmap

-...
+* Double Click manager.
+* Enter/Exit play mode actions.
+* Overlay toolbars?
+* Dockable Build Window?
+* Customizable Toolbar?
+* Notes?
+* Notification Centre?

 ## Acknowledgements

-Thanks to TheZombieKiller, Peter77, Grimreaper358 and everyone who contributed with code and ideas to the [Editor skinning thread](https://forum.unity.com/threads/editor-skinning-thread.711059/) in the Unity forums.
+Thanks to TheZombieKiller, Peter77, Grimreaper358, Kamyker and everyone who contributed with code and ideas to the [Editor skinning thread](https://forum.unity.com/threads/editor-skinning-thread.711059/) in the Unity forums.
 You gave the hints and inspired me to complete the work.